pingcap/tidb-vector-python/examples/README.md

 ## Prerequisites

-Please make sure you have created a TiDB Serverless cluster with vector support enabled.
+Please follow the instructions below to set up a TiDB Serverless cluster with built-in vector supported.

-> Join the waitlist for the private beta at [tidb.cloud/ai](https://tidb.cloud/ai).

 1. Sign up [TiDB Cloud](https://tidbcloud.com)
-2. Follow this [tutorial](https://docs.pingcap.com/tidbcloud/tidb-cloud-quickstart#step-1-create-a-tidb-cluster) to create a TiDB Serverless cluster with vector support enabled
+2. Follow this [tutorial](https://docs.pingcap.com/tidbcloud/tidb-cloud-quickstart#step-1-create-a-tidb-cluster) to create a TiDB Serverless cluster
 3. Navigate to the [Clusters](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page
 4. Click Connect in the upper-right corner.
 5. In the connection dialog, select General from the Connect With dropdown and keep the default setting of the Endpoint Type as Public.